orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-06-using-pre-built-docker-images-with-laravel-vapor-to-reduce-deployment-time.md

 title: Using pre-built Docker images with Laravel Vapor to reduce deployment time
 ---

-Vapor's custom Docker runtimes are great to customize environment dependencies, adding PHP extensions, changing configuration, etc.
+Vapor's custom Docker runtimes are great for customizing environment dependencies, adding PHP extensions, changing configuration, etc.

 But doing all of this requires building the deployment image from scratch, on every single deployment.
 If you are using tools like GitHub Actions to automate the deployment, increased deployment time will eat up your GitHub Actions minutes quickly.

 <!--more-->

-Perfect example to this would be using the `imagick` PHP extension.
-Adding `imagick` extension to Dockerfile requires building it from source, which can take a lot of time.
+A perfect example of this would be using the `imagick` PHP extension.
+Adding an `imagick` extension to the Dockerfile requires building it from a source, which can take a lot of time.

 Consider the following `production.Dockerfile`: